eyloncaplan/exp_simp/README.md

 1. **Example Induction**: Provide the LLM with N−1 input ⟶ output pairs.
 2. **BFS over Style Rewrites**: At each node, propose a single-step stylistic rewrite via the LLM and verify equivalence with a CAS.
 3. **Scoring**: Each candidate receives a Pi score and an H score; we track the average.
-4. **Selection**: Continue expanding until a candidate matches the target style exactly, or until a depth limit is reached.
+4. **Selection**: Continue expanding until the average score decreases.
 ---

 ## 📊 Visualizations